aoyan27/my_master_thesis_ros/README.md

 In this repository, I compiled the source code using ROS for the master thesis.
 ## Overview
 ### camera_velodyne_calibration
-#### \dot camera_velodyne_calibration_gazebo
+#### camera_velodyne_calibration_gazebo
-Gazebo enviroment(model and controller.etc) for calibtation.
+- Gazebo enviroment(model and controller.etc) for calibtation.
 #### my_but_calibration_camera_velodyne
-Calibtation camera(ZED) and Velodyne, make minor revisions in [but_calibration_camera_velodyne](https://github.com/robofit/but_velodyne.git)
+- Calibtation camera(ZED) and Velodyne, make minor revisions in [but_calibration_camera_velodyne](https://github.com/robofit/but_velodyne.git)

 ### deep_learning_object_recognition
 #### Faster-RCNN
-Make minor revisions in [chainer-faster-rcnn](https://github.com/mitmul/chainer-faster-rcnn.git), so that it can handle RGB-image from ZED.
+- Make minor revisions in [chainer-faster-rcnn](https://github.com/mitmul/chainer-faster-rcnn.git), so that it can handle RGB-image from ZED.
 #### SSD
-Make minor revisions in [chainer-SSD](https://github.com/ninhydrin/chainer-SSD.git), so that it can handle RGB-image from ZED.
+- Make minor revisions in [chainer-SSD](https://github.com/ninhydrin/chainer-SSD.git), so that it can handle RGB-image from ZED.
 #### Normal estimation for Velodyne
-Normal estimation for the point cloud of velodyne.
+- Normal estimation for the point cloud of velodyne.
 This code is created by the senior in my laboratory.
 #### Height Map
-Based on [velodyne_height_map](https://github.com/jack-oquin/velodyne_height_map.git).
+- Based on [velodyne_height_map](https://github.com/jack-oquin/velodyne_height_map.git).
 Added "head-cut part".
 #### Clustering
-Cluster the point cloud of Velodyne by the recognition result obtained from the camera.(PCL based clustering)
+- Cluster the point cloud of Velodyne by the recognition result obtained from the camera.(PCL based clustering)
 #### EKF
-Three-dimensional recognition of human trajectory from clustering result.
+- Three-dimensional recognition of human trajectory from clustering result.

 ## Hardware Spec
 - PC